In this product guide:

 Shoes for plyometrics, aerobics, treadmill runs

 Within this group, Solereview’s recommended shoe is the Nike Flex Control 4.
-It’s an affordable shoe (MSRP $65) that provides an optimal blend of flexibility, comfort, and support.
+It’s an affordable shoe (MSRP $70) with an optimal blend of flexibility, comfort, and support.

-Training shoes like the Metcon 7 doesn’t do very well on the treadmill.
+Training shoes like the Metcon 9 don’t do very well on the treadmill.
 Sure, you can run in them, but they feel clunky.
-That’s understandable, considering that aspects like the midsole stability and overall protection are priortized.
+That’s understandable, considering that aspects like the midsole stability and overall protection are prioritized.

 Solereview recommends: The Nike Flex Control 4